-We expect that one can further optimize the space of a centralized implementation by abandoning the message-passing paradigm of the simulator and by sharing the ca data structures of the agents, directly storing each inferred valued nogood at its final position in the structure ca. Additional improvements in space complexity are possible by simply discarding the ca storage in favor of more compact aggregations of its nogoods (where h and the structure for f() mentioned in Section 3.4 are used alone without ca, integrating incoming nogoods directly in h), with a total space complexity of $O(dn^2)$ .
+We expect that one can further optimize the space of a centralized implementation by abandoning the message-passing paradigm of the simulator and by sharing the ca data structures of the agents, directly storing each inferred valued nogood at its final position in the structure ca. Additional improvements in space complexity are possible by simply discarding the ca storage in favor of more compact aggregations of its nogoods (where h and the structure for f() mentioned in Section 5.3 are used alone without ca, integrating incoming nogoods directly in h), with a total space complexity of $O(dn^2)$ .
 However, some nogoods would be lost and may have to be recomputed, and threshold nogoods would no longer be available.

-3.7 Optimizing valued nogoods
+5.6 Optimizing valued nogoods

 Both for the versions of ADOPT-ing using DFS trees, as well as for the version that does not use such DFS trees, if valued nogoods are used for managing cost inferences, then a lot of effort can be saved at context switching by keeping nogoods that remain valid (Ginsberg, 1993).
 The amount of effort saved is higher if the nogoods are carefully selected (to minimize their dependence on assignments for low priority variables, which change more often).
 We compute valued nogoods by minimizing the index of the least priority variable involved in the context.
 At sum-inference with intersecting SRCs, we keep the valued nogoods with lower priority target agents only if they have better costs.
 Nogoods optimized in a similar manner were used in several previous distributed CSP techniques (Bessiere et al., 2005; Silaghi et al., 2001b).
 A similar effect is achieved by computing min\resolution(j) with incrementally increasing j and keeping new nogoods only if they have higher cost than previous ones with lower targets.
+Between similar VNEs differing only in the exact field, one has to keep the one where the value of exact is true, to achieve the termination detection proposed in ADOPT.